Term 4 Week 6 2024 Newsletter

 Year 5/6 teacher

-Static Electricity
+Static electricity

-As part of our Science unit: Physical Science, this term, we have been exploring the physical force known as static electricity.
+As part of our Science unit: Physical Science, we have been exploring the physical force known as static electricity.
 We learnt about the science behind this phenomenon and then had some fun generating our own static with some cool experiments.

 We made cans roll with static from balloons, separated salt and pepper, made our hair stand up and picked up paper using static.

 Charge can accumulate on an object – either through a buildup of electrons (object will be negatively charged) or through removal of electrons (object is positively charged).
-This charge from either a bunch of electrons gathered on an object or the opposite, a bunch of electrons removed from an object, is called Static Electricity.
+This charge from either a bunch of electrons gathered on an object or the opposite, a bunch of electrons removed from an object, is called static electricity.

-You build up negative charges on your body when you drag your feet on the rug, then touch a neutral object and zap- sudden discharge.
+You build up negative charges on your body when you drag your feet on the rug, then touch a neutral object and zap sudden discharge.

 Another good example of static electricity is lightning.
 In this case there is a HUGE buildup of excess charge, which very suddenly discharges into the neutral ground.
 This is an example of how a large buildup of static charge can be very dangerous - you don't want it discharging through your body!